rstudio/sass/README.md

 ## Example

-At it’s most basic, Sass allows you to format and perform operations on CSS code:
+At its most basic, Sass allows you to format and perform operations on CSS code:

 ``` r